636f7374/herbal.cr/readme.md

 * I saw some designs, But it is not ideal / meets the requirements.
   * [wontruefree / socks](https://github.com/wontruefree/socks)
   * [kostya / socks](https://github.com/kostya/socks)
-* After a day of conception / thinking, a day of design / debugging, `Tomato.cr` has been initially completed.
+* After a day of conception / thinking, a day of design / debugging, `Herbal.cr` has been initially completed.
   * I reference to [RFC1928](https://tools.ietf.org/html/rfc1928) and some guidelines for design, actually SOCKS5 is not difficult.
   * Third-party guides are more effective and practical, and has been verified by Wireshark test.
 * Due to time constraints, Travis-CI and Spec tests have not been added for the time being.